guirecordon/linter/README.md

-# Glamourly - If you write anything on your computer, you need to use Glamourly
+# Glamourly - If you want to glamorize anything you write on your computer, you need to get Glamourly

 <br />
 <p align="center">